walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/ITB-WALLET.md

 not proof that every wallet protocol stage ran.

-The runner starts one session at a time, never retries an uncertain start, and stops only sessions returned by its own start call.
+The runner starts one session at a time, never retries an uncertain start, and records each prepared session ID before starting its test steps.
+Cleanup stops only that owned session.
 A stopped ITB session can have `UNDEFINED` rather than `FAILURE`; the separate wallet outcome is preserved.
 Reports contain identities, timestamps and error types/codes, not credentials, raw protocol messages, browser state or ITB service logs.

-The bridge authenticates to the portal, filters by the exact REST session ID, and downloads that session's offer/request/script input.
+The bridge authenticates to the portal and selects the exact statement, suite and case in **Interactive execution** mode.
+Each case starts from a fresh portal document, so prior dialogs and asynchronously updated session lists cannot select another interaction.
+It downloads the owned session's offer/request/script input directly from its execution page.
 It reads declarative DC API inputs without executing supplied JavaScript.
 Downloads are removed immediately after reading.
 The deployed authorization-code issuer returns a direct redirect; the adapter validates its destination, state and code before